By Nicole Charlotte • Last Updated: January 14, 2026

 Before installing an AI keyboard, check these aspects of their privacy policy:

-Not all keyboards are created equal when it comes to privacy:
+Not all keyboards are created equal when it comes to privacy, and 2026 has brought important changes:

 I always recommend reading the privacy policy before installing any keyboard.
-I was pleasantly surprised when setting up CleverType to see a clear explanation of data handling during the onboarding process—they explained exactly what data was processed locally vs. in the cloud, which gave me more confidence.
+I was pleasantly surprised when setting up CleverType in early 2026 to see they've implemented a new "Privacy Dashboard" that shows exactly what data is processed locally vs. in the cloud, how long data is retained, and even lets you export or delete all your data with one tap.
+This level of transparency has become the gold standard.

 If privacy is a major concern for you (as it should be!), consider these steps: